grace-notes/website/contents/topics/life-of-christ.md

 The second is Christ commanding a third person to silence the storm.
 Herein lies some theological trivia.

-· Storms can be the domain of God, if He chooses to intervene with testing by means of a storm.
+&bull; Storms can be the domain of God, if He chooses to intervene with testing by means of a storm.

-- Listen to Psalm 148:8, “Fire and hail, snow and clouds; stormy wind, fulfilling His word.”
+-- Listen to Psalm 148:8, “Fire and hail, snow and clouds; stormy wind, fulfilling His word.”

-- Also Isaiah 28:2 has something to say, “Behold, the Lord has a strong and mighty agent; as a storm of hail, a tempest of destruction, like a storm of might overflowing waters, He has cast it down to the earth with his hand.”
+-- Also Isaiah 28:2 has something to say, “Behold, the Lord has a strong and mighty agent; as a storm of hail, a tempest of destruction, like a storm of might overflowing waters, He has cast it down to the earth with his hand.”

-- Revelation 7:1 reveals that angels are the agents of the storm, “After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, so that no wind would blow on the earth or on the sea or on any tree.”
+-- Revelation 7:1 reveals that angels are the agents of the storm, “After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, so that no wind would blow on the earth or on the sea or on any tree.”

-· God also provides protection in the midst of the storm.
+&bull; God also provides protection in the midst of the storm.

-- Isaiah 4:6, There will be a shelter to give shade from the heat by day, and refuge and protection from the storm and the rain.”
+-- Isaiah 4:6, There will be a shelter to give shade from the heat by day, and refuge and protection from the storm and the rain.”

-- Isaiah 25:4 also testifies, “For You have been a defense for the helpless, a defense for the needy in his distress, a refuge from the storm, a shade from the heat; for the breath of the ruthless is like a rain storm against a wall.”
+-- Isaiah 25:4 also testifies, “For You have been a defense for the helpless, a defense for the needy in his distress, a refuge from the storm, a shade from the heat; for the breath of the ruthless is like a rain storm against a wall.”

-· But take note: this planet is the devil’s world; the enemy of all that is good may cause harm through a storm.
+&bull; But take note: this planet is the devil’s world; the enemy of all that is good may cause harm through a storm.
 Listen to these passages:

-- Job 1:12, “Then the Lord said to Satan, ‘Behold, all that he has is in your power, only do not put forth your hand on him.’
+-- Job 1:12, “Then the Lord said to Satan, ‘Behold, all that he has is in your power, only do not put forth your hand on him.’
 So Satan departed from the presence of the Lord.”

-- And now examine Job 1:18-19, “(18) While he was still speaking (the messenger to Job), another also came and said, ‘Your sons and your daughters were eating and drinking wine in their oldest brother’s house, (19) and behold, a great wind came from across the wilderness and struck the four corners of the house, and it fell on the young people and they died, and I alone have escaped to tell you.’”
+-- And now examine Job 1:18-19, “(18) While he was still speaking (the messenger to Job), another also came and said, ‘Your sons and your daughters were eating and drinking wine in their oldest brother’s house, (19) and behold, a great wind came from across the wilderness and struck the four corners of the house, and it fell on the young people and they died, and I alone have escaped to tell you.’”

-· So you can perceive that the weather on our planet is much more than just a system of random winds and precipitation; it is often bent to a purpose by angels, both fallen and elect.
+&bull; So you can perceive that the weather on our planet is much more than just a system of random winds and precipitation; it is often bent to a purpose by angels, both fallen and elect.
 It is no wonder, then, that it is so difficult to be a weather man!

-· Our Lord was cognizant of these facts, because He was a supreme expert on Old Testament doctrines.
+&bull; Our Lord was cognizant of these facts, because He was a supreme expert on Old Testament doctrines.
 Based on this knowledge, Jesus Christ could sleep through a storm.

-· The command was first for the benefit of the disciples - Christ was talking to the storm as though it were a person.
+&bull; The command was first for the benefit of the disciples - Christ was talking to the storm as though it were a person.

-· And then the second command is directly to the elect angels in charge of the storm.
+&bull; And then the second command is directly to the elect angels in charge of the storm.

-· This storm was certainly present for a spiritual reason, and the disciples, being ignorant of Old Testament doctrine, failed to understand that.
+&bull; This storm was certainly present for a spiritual reason, and the disciples, being ignorant of Old Testament doctrine, failed to understand that.

 (d) This was a prayer; and commands in prayers are not all that uncommon.

-· Consider the Lord’s prayer, which has several commands.
+&bull; Consider the Lord’s prayer, which has several commands.

-· “Give us today our logistical bread…’ This contains the aorist imperative of the verb DIDOMI.
+&bull; “Give us today our logistical bread…’ This contains the aorist imperative of the verb DIDOMI.
 And this is how we are supposed to pray.
 In prayer you may command God.

-· “Forgive us our trespasses…” This also has an aorist imperative, this time from APHIEMI.
+&bull; “Forgive us our trespasses…” This also has an aorist imperative, this time from APHIEMI.

 As a result, a great calm came over the waters.
 Mark describes the